vaishavijay/pain.github.io/description.md

 For hardware, we obtained AWS, launched an EC2 instance, and downloaded the key or .pem file.
 We created a new Ubuntu server and will SSH into the server using the .pem file.
 We will set up Maven/Springboot.
 Next, we will check out a domain name at freenom.com.
 We will then connect Nginx to domain.
 Our frequency of deployment will be once per week.
 We plan to deploy from the main branch.
 To deploy, the deployment manager will pull from Github, check/update dependencies, and restart the service file.
 Our designated deployment manager is Gigi.

 **Project GitHub License**
+The GitHub license we chose was Creative Commons Zero v1.0 Universal.
+With CC0 license we waive copyright interest which means we can't make money on patents.
+For users, using our code in Github is free(cost of free).
+By giving up copyright interest we can make our project has a wider reach.
+If we choose other licenses, the user may not use our project because the cost is not free.
+And they will not share our project with their friends, family, co-worker, etc. This project we made is our first try, so the goal of this project is to gain more influence as we can, and to gain money is not necessary and not our first goal.
+That's the reason why we chose this license.

 **Project Wireframe**